No-logging of user activity policy

 - We do use a third party to operate our email service, so we remind you to carefully read #1 again.

-- No private information – not even your email address – will ever actively be passed to third parties, unless you explicitly ask us to.
+- No private information not even your email address will ever actively be passed to third parties (except the third party which operates our email service on behalf of us), unless you explicitly ask us to.

 ¹The table's format and header names have been simplified for the purpose of making the principles mentioned in this post easy to understand.